insight-creative/richterhvac.com/content/services.md

 heating_checklist:
   heading: Heating Preventative Maintenance Checklist
   body: >-
-    A well-maintained heating system is more efficient, uses less energy, and provides consistent comfort throughout your home or office.
+    A well-maintained heating system is more efficient, uses less energy and provides consistent comfort throughout your home or office.
 Embrace our Heating Preventative Maintenance Checklist to safeguard your system's functionality and efficiency.
   checklist: >-
     * Clean pilot assembly